 Bill and Ted’s Excellent Escape

 Guides: Jenny Lee ’19 and Roger Hooper ’19

 Are you ready for some sun and fun?
 Do you love solving puzzles?
 If you do, this is your trip!
 Our first day we will be spent riding water slides at Raging Waters, waterpark!
 On the second day you will have the opportunity to team up with your fellow Mudd Frosh, two other Mudd students, and a Mudd staff member to find your way out of an escape room*.
 Are you new to California?
 Have you heard of this mysterious place called In-N-Out with the best burgers in the world?
 Are you from California and just love In-N-Out?
 Well, we will welcome you to the Heaven-on-Earth that is In-N-Out after we dominate the escape room. *Note: This is not a horror escape room.

 Guides: Toty Calvo ’20 and Greg Murphy ’20

 Ever wondered what it is like to live in space?
 How much would you weigh and what would you see out your window as the rocket ship takes off?
 Well, here is your chance to find out!
-Join us as we journey through the deep dark Downtown Metro tunnels into the California Science Center to see Endeavor and then blast off to the Griffith Park Observatory and Planetarium.
+Join us as we journey to the California Science Center to see Endeavor and then blast off to the Griffith Park Observatory and Planetarium.
 Be prepared to do a lot of space walking during the day and at night you get to enjoy some cool Sci-Fi movies and dinner cooked by your flight commanders.
 If you are ready for this Space Trip pack your helmet, sun visors, communication equipment, water connectors, and your cameras to document your cool findings because this trip is going to be out of this world.
 Lastly, don’t forget your oxygen tanks and your sense of adventure!!